Gorenstein cohomological dimension and stable categories for groups: Introduction

+Let $B(G, R)$ be an $RG$-module given by functions from $G$ to $R$ which take finitely many values \cite{CK97}.
+Recall that an $RG$-module $M$ is \emph{cofibrant} if the $RG$-module $M\otimes_{R}B(G, R)$ via diagonal action of $G$ is projective; see \cite[Definition 4.1]{Ben97}.
+It follows from \cite{CK97} that any Benson's cofibrant module is Gorenstein projective.
+Inspired by \cite{CK97, DT10}, in Section 5 we further study the relation between cofibrant modules and Gorenstein projective modules over group rings, and compare the Gorenstein projective dimension of the $RG$-module $M$ and the projective dimension of the $RG$-module $M\otimes_R B(G,R)$; see Propositions \ref{prop:GP-Cof1} and \ref{prop:GP-Cof2}.
+In particular, by letting $M$ be the trivial $RG$-module $R$, we have an equality ${\rm Gcd}_{R}G = {\rm pd}_{RG}B(G, R)$ in two cases; see Corollaries \ref{cor:Gcd=pdB1} and \ref{cor:Gcd=pdB2}.
+The first one generalizes \cite[Theorem 1.18]{Bis21} from $R$ being of finite global dimension to Gorenstein regular, and the second one, as stated above, supports a question in \cite[Conjecture 3.4]{Bis21+}.

-In Section 6, we are devoted to model category and stable categories with respect to cofibrant modules.
-Quillen \cite{Qui67} introduced the notion of a model category as an axiomatization of homotopy theory.
+In Section 6, we are devoted to study model structure and stable categories with respect to cofibrant modules.
+The notion of a model category was introduced by Quillen \cite{Qui67} as an axiomatization of homotopy theory.
 Let $\mathcal{F}ib$ consist of $RG$-modules $M$ such that ${\rm pd}_{RG}M\otimes_{R}B(G, R) < \infty$, named {\em fibrant modules}.
-By the very definition, $\mathcal{F}ib$ is a weakly idempotent complete exact category; see Lemma \ref{lem:F}.
-We establish a model structure on $\mathcal{F}ib$, where the cofibrations are precisely the monomorphisms whose cokernel are cofibrant $RG$-modules; see Theorem \ref{thm:model} and compare \cite[Section 10]{Ben97}.
+It is clear that projective $RG$-modules and cofibrant modules are fibrant.
+By Lemma \ref{lem:F}, the category of fibrant modules $\mathcal{F}ib$ is a weakly idempotent complete exact category, i.e. an exact category in which every split monomorphism has a cokernel and every split epimorphism has a kernel.
+Moreover, we establish a model structure on $\mathcal{F}ib$; see Theorem \ref{thm:model} and compare [6, Section 10].